taliajs/php2650project/index.md

 </center>

-The compression cost formula can be seen in the second line of the KL-divergence formula/equation.
-Bayes by Backprop uses the unbiased estimates of the gradients in the cost function to learn the distribution of the weights of a neural network \[4\].
+The compression cost formula can be seen in the second line of the KL-divergence formula/equation. **Bayes by Backprop**, which is a backpropagation algorithm that is used for learning a probability distribution on the weights of a neural network, uses the unbiased estimates of the gradients in the cost function to learn the distribution of the weights of a neural network \[4\].